Mirantis/mosk-hocm-contrib/README.md

 ## ⚠️ Disclaimer

-- **Mirantis does not guarantee** that any of the contributed modules will work or be compatible with the latest version of MOSK.
+- **Mirantis does not guarantee** that any of the contributed modules will be functional at any time or will be compatible with the latest version of MOSK.
-- **Mirantis is not responsible** for any damage, issues, or disruptions caused by the usage of these modules.
-- Use these modules **at your own risk** and test them in a safe environment before deploying them in production.
+- **Mirantis is not responsible** for any damage, issues, or disruptions caused by the usage of these modules, use these modules **at your own risk** and test them in a safe environment before deploying them in production.

 ## 📌 What is This Repository For?

-This repository serves as a community-driven collection of host OS configuration modules, which can be used to fine-tune the underlying OS for MOSK deployments.
-Contributors from the community, Mirantis Professional Services, and customer support teams share their modules here.
+This repository serves as a community-driven collection of host OS configuration modules, which can be used to fine-tune the underlying host operating system for MOSK deployments.
+Contributors from the community, Mirantis professional services, and customer support teams can publish their modules here.

 ## 🚀 Getting Started